 The Terminal Zone development plan includes drilling additional development drilling wells on various locations (Grissom, White, Freeman, and Pier J).
 Note that some projects are reachable from more than one location.
+Current plan is to target the center part of upper terminal reservoir where there is minimal depletion.
 Several investment wellwork projects are also planned.
-These objectives will be met by utilizing the various Unit programs currently inplace.
+These objectives will be met by utilizing the various Unit programs currently in-place.
 The best new production and injection infill well candidates will be evaluated and selected for inclusion in the drilling schedule based on economic and strategic development criteria.
 Pool reviews will be conducted regularly to identify well work, conversion, and infill opportunities.
 Reservoir studies are being performed to develop long term depletion plans and to reliably forecast future reservoir performance.

 Key reservoir management strategies have been formulated for each Terminal reservoir pool.
-The focus strategy for UT6 CRB-38 is to improve vertical conformance due to the block's waterflood maturity and highly layered system.
-In addition, a highly selective drilling program will be conducted to target bypassed oil in a vertically spaced manner.
+The focus strategy for UT6 CRB-38 and 39 is to gather pressure data and saturations to improve recovery and vertical conformance due to the block's waterflood maturity and highly layered system.
+In addition, a highly selective drilling program will be conducted to target bypassed oil via Z and HXC horizontals.
 The reservoir management goal for UT6 CRB-39 is to increase the overall level of development through infill drilling in this less mature block.
-Increased throughput and optimization of vertical and areal conformance will also be focus areas for the block.
+Increased throughput and optimization of vertical and areal conformance will increase recovery in the block.
 The development strategy for UT7 includes crestal injection to augment the current peripheral injection configuration due to the area's highly faulted nature.
 Finally, injection and infill development in Fault Block 90 will continue to be tailored to the improved understanding of fault compartmentalization.

 Reservoir studies incorporating seismic interpretation will help fine tune future drilling requirements.
 Throughput analyses will be performed in those areas with the greatest development potential to quantify injection requirements.
 The streamline models will be used to optimize the waterflood and generate development projects for depletion planning.
-Detailed review of existing well histories and performance during pool reviews will help identify candidates for well work to improve management of the reservoir.
+A detailed review of existing well histories and performance during pool reviews will help identify candidates for well work to improve management of the reservoir.